Between April 1st and October 16th, there are two ferries a day sailing from Mykonos to Milos operated by SeaJets.

 How much does the ferry from Mykonos to Milos cost?

-As a guideline, passenger tickets on the Seajets ‘Superjet' and ‘Seajet 2′ boats star at 89.70 Euros in 2022 (up 20 Euros from 2020!!).
+As a guideline, passenger tickets on the Seajets ‘Superjet' and ‘Seajet 2′ boats start at 108.70 Euros in 2023 (up 40 Euros from 2020!!).
 Visit Ferryhopper to see if there are other ferry operators available and for updated ticket prices.

 Mykonos to Milos Distance and Time